Naan (1967 film): Production

 Naan was colourised using Eastmancolor.
 While portraying his character, Nagesh wore new glasses without removing the price label tag; although Ramanna wanted it removed, Nagesh decided to keep the tag for comic effect.

 Soundtrack

-Music was composed by T. K. Ramamoorthy and lyrics were written by Kannadasan and Vaali.
+Music was composed by T. K. Ramamoorthy.
 The song "Vaandhal Ennodu Ingey" is based on the title track from the American film, Come September (1961).

 Release and reception

 Naan was released on 1 November 1967, Diwali day and ran for 175 days in theatres.
 Kalki appreciated the film for Ramanna's direction and the innovative story.